sylikc/jpegview/readme.txt

 [1.0.22]
 Bugs fixed:
-- Copying EXIF data when saving image in screen size (Ctrl-Shift-S) New features:
+- Copying EXIF data when saving image in screen size (Ctrl-Shift-S)
+- Fixed crash when window is minimized while slideshow is playing New features:
 - Updating EXIF thumbnail image when saving processed image
 - New button on navigation panel: Keep processing parameters between images